8 Fundamentals of Commercial Property Investing for Beginners

 • It has a fixed interest rate throughout the loan period.

-• There is a higher demand and typically a secondary market for the single family homes.
+• There is a higher demand and typically a secondary market for single-family homes.

 • It is often based on the appraisal of the home.